Lou Rappaport: Personal life

-Debra (Leibowitz) Rappaport emerged as a respected leader and role model in Binghamton's Jewish and civic life.
+In 1929, Rappaport became engaged to Debra Leibowitz.
 She was active in Hadassah for over a decade, serving on multiple committees and being elected president in 1944.
-She also served as president of the Vestal Hills Woman's Club, chaired the Women's Division of the Broome County Committee for the State of Israel, and in 1960 chaired the United Jewish Fund of Broome County.
+She also served as president of the Vestal Hills Woman's Club, chaired the Women's Division of the Broome County Committee for the State of Israel, and, in 1960, she chaired the United Jewish Fund of Broome County.
 In 1969, she was honored with the Woman of Valor Award in recognition of her leadership and fundraising efforts for Israel Bonds.

-Both Lou and Debra were central figures in the development of Binghamton's Jewish institutions.
-In 1966, Lou chaired the groundbreaking committee for the new Jewish Community Center.
-Together, the couple embodied civic leadership in mid-century Binghamton, remembered both for their service to Jewish causes and for their public presence in business, sports, and community life.
-Debra was also known as an exceptional bridge player, a pastime in which she excelled locally.

-Later life
+She was also an exceptional bridge player.

+Lou Rappaport was also active in civic life as president of the Vestal Hills Country Club and a member of the Nimmonsburg Rotary Club.

+Rappaport was involved in community fundraisers for the Jewish Community Center.
+In 1967, he was president of the local United Jewish Appeal.

+During World War II, he served in the New York State Guard, while his wife Debra enlisted in the Women's Army Corps (WAAC) in 1942 and trained as a bookkeeper.

 Rappaport retired in 1971 and moved to Hollywood, Florida, where he lived until his death on January 4, 1988.